MFlorO/30-Days-Of-React/09_Day_Conditional_Rendering/09_conditional_rendering.md

 # Conditional Rendering

-As we can understand from the term, conditional rendering is a way to render different JSX or component at different condition.
+As we can understand from the term, <span style="color: yellow"> conditional rendering is a way to render different JSX or component at different condition.
 We can implement conditional rendering using regular if and else statement, ternary operator and &&.
-Let's implement a different conditional rendering.
+Let's implement a different conditional rendering. </span>

 ## Conditional Rendering using If and Else statement